naulkun7/Tetris-Game/README.md

 Knowledge: Database, Java

 ## Installation <a name="Installation"></a>
 - Step 1: Clone following repository to your local  [HospitalDatabaseManagement_repository](https://github.com/naulkun7/Hospital-Data-Manangement-System.git)
-    + IntelliJ: Copy the repository URL --> Open IntelliJ IDEA --> Choose "Get from VCS" --> Paste the URL on your clipboard to "URL" field --> Press Enter or Clone
-    + Netbeans: Copy the repository URL --> Open Netbeans IDE -->  Go to File --> Choose Import --> In folder Git choose Project from Git --> Choose Clone URL and click Next--> Paste URL in "URL" field and click Next --> Choose branch "main" and click Next --> Finish
     + VSCode: Copy the repository URL --> Open VSCode --> Ctrl + Shift + P --> Type "gitcl" --> Choose "Git Clone" and paste the URL in
+    + WebStorm: Copy the repository URL --> Open WebStorm --> Choose "Get from VCS" --> Paste the URL on your clipboard to "URL" field --> Press Enter or Clone
 - Step 2: Open "src" package --> Choose "..." class in "src" folder
 - Step 3: Run and modify it as you want
 ## PowerPoint <a name="PowerPoint"></a> 📖